miklevin/MikeLev.in/_posts/2025-03-23-notebook-to-web-app.md

 ## The Future of Workflow Development

 I see Pipulate as part of a broader trend toward more narrative-driven application development.
-Rather than thinking in terms of routes and controllers, we think in terms of steps and transformations - a more natural way to express business logic.
+Rather than thinking in terms of the open-ended agentic willy nilly workflows like a silly GooseAI or raging Manus, we think in terms of steps and transformations - a more natural way to express business logic.

 This approach also democratizes web development.
 Data scientists and analysts who are comfortable in notebooks can now create interactive web applications without learning entirely new paradigms.